barneyb/rust_playground/README.md

 ## The Advent of Code Utilities

 I like [Advent of Code](https://adventofcode.com).
-You should give it a trye if you haven't before.
-As well as entertaining me all December, the problems also provide nice ready-made sample apps of low but non-trivial complexity for playing with stuff.
+You should give it a try if you haven't before.
+As well as entertaining me all December, the problems also provide nice ready-made sample apps of low - but non-trivial - complexity for playing with stuff.
 Like Rust!

 The `aoc_*` utilities require an input file to read from, by default the same as